turingschool/md_launch_curriculum/labs/mod1/IntroToLabs.md

     * When I described programming, I said that...
     * I didn't quite understand...
     * Let's discuss any differences in our diagrams.

+As you review and discuss, make note of any lingering questions you may have, or of interesting discoveries you make!
+We will be coming together as a large group to share out before moving on to the next part of the lab.

 ### Preparation